MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/general-markdown.md

 - Second bullet item
 - Third bullet item

-#### Ordered lists
+### Ordered lists

-- All items in a numbered listed should use the number `1.` rather than incrementing each item.
+- All items in a numbered list should use the number `1.` rather than incrementing each item.
   - Markdown rendering increments the value automatically.
   - This makes reordering items easier and standardizes the indentation of subordinate content.
 - To include a paragraph or other elements under a numbered item, align indentation with the first